sudolink/wowarmoryapiserver/README.md

-characters          (need player's guid for equipment checking, class, and visuals), character_inventory (checking only slots 0-18, i.e. what is equipped) item_instance       (checking item instance for enchantments)
+characters          (need player's guid for equipment checking, class, and visuals), character_inventory (checking only slots 0-18, i.e. what is equipped) item_instance       (checking item instance for enchantments) *outdated list*

 mangos database:
 item_template       (get base item info)
+*outdated list*

+You will also need to make a separate database and name it something like 'armorydbc' that will contain the talent, ability, and talent tab information ported from the client.
+The api server needs this info to send talent-tree info about requested characters to the front-end app. the files needed to be sourced into that new database are in the 'ArmorySQL' folder of this project.
+You can run them directly or source them from the mysql cli.
+Be sure to use/select the armory database before running them.